 - Read our full Shudder review

-How did we test TV streaming services?
+How we tested TV streaming services?

 Much like you, we signed up for them.
 As many as we could find, in fact.
 We weighed up the relative value of each streaming service to others - so, not just the monthly or yearly fee, but also the amount of content this offers.